AntPerez69367/morna-addict-wiki/Guides/Crafting.md

 # Tabs {.tabset}
 ## Mining
 ### Info
+Learned from Miner Bronson in hut at 035, 097 Wilderness.
+(Just south from out of the Eye)
 ## Woodcutting
 ### Info
+Learned from Lumberjack Paul inside hut at 120,163 south gate Wilderness.
 ## Shearing
 ### Info
+Learned from Shepard Whitney inside hut at 028,094 Wilderness, town just south of the eye.
 ## Herbalism
 ### Info
 ## Fishing